Grant and Directing

 I’ve directed some films so I call myself a director.

 Some of the films I’ve directed have been paid for (by other people) and some have been shown on the TV, at cinemas and at festivals.
 Some have even won awards.
-In the interests of fairness however, a couple of the films have had really terrible reviews but I like to interpret those in a way which makes me sound like they really meant that I’m some kind of maverick.
+In the interests of fairness however, a couple of the films have had really terrible reviews but I like to interpret those in a way which makes me sound like they really meant that I’m some kind of maverick rather than incompetent.

 Regardless of the reviews though, I do like to think of myself as a creative and exciting director who is always trying to achieve originality in all aspects of a film’s production.